Insurance necessary for student life

 - Liability Insurance Coupled with PAS (Futai-baiseki)

-There are other insurances for students, but above Insurances are compensation systems in line with university education and research activities, and insurance premiums are set at low amounts.
+There are other insurance plans available for students, but Gakkensai and Futai-baiseki are compensation systems that are in line with university education and research activities, and premiums are set low.

 Reference: Various insurances and pensions